 Pre-Birth Orders (USA)

 In surrogacy-friendly US states, you can obtain a court order during pregnancy that names both parents.
 Your names go directly on the birth certificate—the surrogate's name never appears.
+This is the gold standard for parentage security.

 Post-Birth Court Orders (Colombia)

 Colombia requires a court process after birth to establish legal parentage.
 This takes 2-6 weeks but results in both parents on the birth certificate.
+Plan for an extended stay in Colombia after your baby is born.

 Second-Parent Adoption